Get 10% off your order!

 Reimbursement is fully dependent on your insurance provider.
 See below for easy step by step instruction for how to obtain reimbursement for your CPAP machine and/or supplies.

 Using your HSA account to purchase your CPAP supplies is a great idea and we would love to help you with the process.
 Before we do, please take a moment to familiarize yourself with your plan details and confirm that your HSA account is linked to a major credit card.
 A portion of your dollars can also be applied to your total order with cpapRX, which makes for a great way to save money!
-If you have questions about how to do this or are ready to place an order using your HSA account, email us at customerservice@cpapRX.com or call us at 833.216.CPAP.
+If you have questions about how to do this or are ready to place an order using your HSA account, email us or call us at 833-216-2727.

 While Medicare covers CPAP therapy for sleep apnea, healthcare providers must follow stringent treatment guidelines.
 These Medicare protocols include a requirement that the PAP machine and related supplies be procured from an approved Durable Medical Equipment (DME) provider.